Addons-By-Neotron/BuffEnough/README.md

 * If you are designated as a main tank via CT_RA or oRA2, you are considered a tank.
 * If you are considered a tank, you should not have Blessing of Salvation
 * If the raid/party has a mage and you have a mana bar, you should have AI or AB
-* If the raid/party has a druid, you should have MotW
+* If the raid/party has a druid, you should have MotW or GotW
 * If the raid/party has a priest, you should have PW:F or PoF
+* If the raid/party has a priest, you should not have Shadow Resistance Aura
+* If the raid/party has a priest with the Divine Spirit talent, and you have a mana bar, you should have Divine Spirit or Prayer of Spirit
 * You should have at least one blessing for each paladin in the raid/party, and blessings are prioritized based on your class and spec.
 You can also override with your own custom blessing priority.
 * You should not have Aspect of the Pack
 * You should not have Crusader Aura